qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

   choose a column from a list, type a value and press :kbd:`Enter` to filter.
   Then, only the matching features are shown in the attribute table.
 * :guilabel:`Advanced filter (Expression)` - Opens the expression builder
   dialog.
-Within it, you can create complex expressions to match table rows.
+Within it, you can create :ref:`complex expressions
+  <vector_expressions>` to match table rows.
   For example, you can filter the table using more than one field.
-  See :ref:`vector_expressions` for more information.
+  When applied, the filter expression will show up at the bottom of the form.

-It is also possible to filter features using the :ref:`filter_select_form`.
+It is also possible to :ref:`filter features using forms <filter_select_form>`.

 .. note::